The Baader Meinhof Complex: Distribution and reception

-French movie director Olivier Assayas, who subsequently made a film about left-wing terrorist Carlos the Jackal in 2010, wrote that the film addresses a very painful subject for modern Germany and called it, "some kind of revolution."
-He admitted, however, that his own perspective was limited: "I’m not German and I’m not an expert, but I never really bought the collective suicide theory.
-For me it’s absolutely impossible to believe.
-So I don’t think The Baader Meinhof Complex fully addresses the issue.
+French movie director Olivier Assayas, who subsequently made Carlos, a miniseries about left-wing terrorist Carlos the Jackal in 2010, wrote that the film addresses a very painful subject for modern Germany and called it, "some kind of revolution".
+He admitted, however, that his own perspective was limited: "I'm not German and I'm not an expert, but I never really bought the collective suicide theory.
+For me it's absolutely impossible to believe.
+So I don't think The Baader Meinhof Complex fully addresses the issue.
 The supposed suicides in Stammheim prison are for me the elephant in the living room of German politics dealing with that subject.
 You have to take a position on the subject and face it.
-The Baader Meinhof Complex doesn’t exactly face it."
+The Baader Meinhof Complex doesn't exactly face it."

-The Filmbewertungsstelle Wiesbaden, Germany's national agency which evaluates movies on their artistic, documentary and historical significance, gave the movie the rating "especially valuable."
+The Filmbewertungsstelle Wiesbaden, Germany's national agency which evaluates movies on their artistic, documentary and historical significance, gave the movie the rating "especially valuable".
 In their explanatory statement the committee says: "the film tries to do justice to the terrorists as well as to the representatives of the German state by describing both sides with an equally objective distance."
 The committee summarized the film as: "German history as a big movie production: impressive, authentic, political, tantalizing."